JackJohnHardy/jackjohnhardy.github.io/docs/piazza_panic.md

 ---

 ## Overview
-In this ongoing project our team of 6 is creating a kitchen simulator game for presentation at open days for the University of York.
+In this ongoing project, our team of 6 is creating a kitchen simulator game for presentation at open days for the University of York.
-This game will be designed to the specification of our client from the university, and will be implemented from in Java using the LibGDX library.
+This game will be designed to the specification of our client from the university, and will be implemented in Java using the LibGDX library.

 Started: 9/11/22
 Completed: Ongoing